IyerS/sundareshiyer.github.io/_posts/2022-02-01-microsoft-adobe-target-implementation.md

 ### 3. Project Management and Ceremony Facilitation

-- Implemented an Agile project management approach with [A]-week sprints
+- Implemented on an Agile project management approach with 2-week sprints and 10-week planning interval cadance
 - Facilitated regular ceremonies including:
   - Daily stand-ups
   - Sprint planning sessions
   - Bi-weekly sprint reviews and retrospectives
-- Managed project risks and issues, maintaining a risk log with [B] identified risks and mitigation strategies
+- Managed project risks and issues, maintaining a risk log with identified risks and mitigation strategies

 ### 4. Results Communication and Continuous Improvement